-The NCC is undertaking rehabilitation of the Rideau River Eastern Pathway and the shoreline next to it, as both were severely damaged in the 2017 floods.
+The NCC undertook rehabilitation of the Rideau River Eastern Pathway and the shoreline next to it, as both were severely damaged in the 2017 floods.

 About the project

 Following the floods, the NCC completed temporary patching of the pathway.
-However, the shoreline and existing infrastructure are still severely damaged.
-This rehabilitation work will make them more resilient and resistant to future floods.
+However, the shoreline and existing infrastructure were still severely damaged.
+This rehabilitation work made them more resilient and resistant to future floods.

 Process and timeline